nxadm/certmin/README.md

 # certmin, a minimalistic certificate tool

-In short: nothing that openSSL can't do, just a few easy shortcuts (without needing openSSL).
+In short: nothing that openSSL can't do, just a few easy shortcuts (without needing openSSL) and colourised output.

 Binaries can be found at [releases](https://github.com/nxadm/certmin/releases) or retrieved with go.